-Proposed law provides that economic hardship is defined as an individual that is eligible for Supplemental Nutrition Assistance Program (SNAP) or Medicaid.
+Proposed law provides that economic hardship is defined as an individual that is eligible for Supplemental Nutrition Assistance Program (SNAP), Medicaid, social security disability insurance (SSDI), social security income (SSI), or a judge's order for services of an indigent public defender when the defendant demonstrated income below one hundred twenty-five percent of the federal poverty level (IPD).
 Proposed law further provides that individuals that meet the economic standard will not be required to pay more than 50% of the assessed fees.

-Proposed law provides that individuals that meet the economic hardship standard are responsible for any optional services an individual elects, fees related to any violation reset or permanent lockout as defined in present law, state mandated fees, and any costs related to damaged, missing or unreturned equipment and recovery of such equipment.
+Proposed law provides that individuals that meet the economic hardship standard are responsible for any optional services an individual elects, fees related to any violation reset or permanent lockout as defined in present law, state-mandated fees, and any costs related to damaged, missing or unreturned equipment and recovery of such equipment.